 McGrath Family Farms

 If you are traveling the coast in Camarillo and feel like spending the day enjoying some wholesome good times picking strawberries and visiting with farm animals, McGrath Family Farms is the location for you.
 Phil McGrath and his Irish-American family are fourth-generation Oxnard farmers who have been running the farm organically since 1995.
+Meaning that they never use chemical pesticides, instead of relying on more natural and organic fungicides to keep their plants healthy.
 They grow an assortment of year-round fruits, vegetables and flowers, which they sell at their farmers’ market, deliver to restaurants in the area, as well as offering public tours of their animals and grounds.
 The farm offers the opportunity for guests to pick their own organic strawberries for a $4 entree fee and an additional $2.75 a pound and visit with their animals for a $4 entry fee.
 The McGrath family has also established a community agricultural program, which offers the public classes on farm history and production.
 The farm is located in Camarillo, CA just off Hwy 101 and Central Avenue.
 Farm hours are 9 a.m. to 6 p.m.
 1012 West Ventura Boulevard, Camarillo, CA 93010; (805) 485-4210.

 Fairview Gardens is one of the biggest non-profit, organic educational farms in California, and was founded in 1895, making it also one of the oldest and a landmark for the region.
 Their goal is to be able to build the connections between their community and its agriculture by providing hands-on farming activities and serving as a community educational recourse.
 The farm takes pride in the fact that all of their produce is grown locally, organically and in a sustainable manner.
 They hope for a more educated future for our children, where knowing where their food comes from is common knowledge.
 Fairview offers a myriad of instructive activities fit for any child or family through their fall after school programs, summer camp programs or their sub-urban homesteading series ranging from $250-$450.
 Some of the classes offered through these programs are tomato canning, jam making, herbal salves and remedies, cob oven building, a shoe making class and more!
 In addition to the activities, the farm offers guided and self-guided tours of their facility great for any family, birthday party or school field trip.
 The farm not only sells some of their artisanal foods wholesale to restaurants in the area, but they also have a weekly farm stand and make appearances at farmers markets in Santa Monica and Santa Barbara every Wednesday, Saturday and Sunday.
 Standard tours are one hour and are $75 for school classes and $100 for other groups.
 Self guided tours are free for groups of any size, 7 days a week, 10 a.m. to sunset.
 598 North Fairview Avenue, Goleta, CA 93117; (805) 967-7369